 Just as Sweden has some parts in the wintertime when the sun never rises, there are also parts of Sweden where the sun never sets during the summertime.
 This phenomenon is known as the midnight sun.

-For example, in the same city of Kiruna on June 21st, the sun will not go down at all, and the town of Kiruna will have sunlight for 24 hours.
-On June 21st in Malmo, Sweden, the most southern city in Sweden, the sun will rise at about 4:30 am and go down again at about 10 pm.
+For example, in the same city of Kiruna on June 21st, the sun will not go down at all, and Kiruna will have sunlight for 24 hours.
+On June 21st in Malmo, Sweden, the southern city in Sweden, the sun will rise at about 4:30 am and go down again at about 10 pm.

 During the summer months, the northern part of Sweden will have sun all day long, and the central and southern parts will have about 16 to 22 hours of sun per day.

 Why Does Sweden Have The Dark Winters And Sun-Filled Summers?

 Sweden has the midnight sun because the earth’s axis tilts towards the sun in the summer and away from the sun in the winter.
 Therefore, the North or South Pole poles are exposed to sun rays for six months long.